 All tax and privacy data are required to be secured.
 The MPS has three levels, of security, based on several factors:

 Normal Security (NS) — All information which has not been identified as requiring High Security or Special Protection.

 High Security (HS) — Items which require greater than normal security, due to their sensitivity and/or the potential impact of their loss or disclosure.

-Special Security (SP) — Items which require a specific type of containerization, regardless of the area security provided, due to special access control needs.
-This group of items is divided into three subcategories: Level 1 (SP–1) must be stored in a safe or vault; Level 2 (SP–2) must be stored in a security container or security room as described in IRM 10.2.14, Methods of Providing Protection, Level 3 (SP–3) must be stored in a locked container.
+Special Security (SP) — Items which require a specific type of containment, regardless of the area security provided, due to special access control needs.
+This group of items is divided into three subcategories: Level 1 (SP–1) must be stored in a safe or vault; Level 2 (SP–2) must be stored in a security container or limited area as described in IRM 10.2.14, Methods of Providing Protection, Level 3 (SP–3) must be stored in a locked container.

 Exhibit 10.2.15-1, Alternative Chart, identifies storage requirements and Exhibit 10.2.15-2, Protectable Items, provides a listing of protectable items and their security designations.

 Available methods of protection include the use of secured perimeter and/or area space and/or containerization.